mvolkmann/MyUnixEnv/notes/Go11-Future.md

   - built on "The Go Playground"
   - can use on web or download and run locally
   - when used on web
-    - uploads code to golang.org servers and displays result
+    - uploads code to golang.org servers, builds it, runs it, and displays result
     - uses latest stable version of Go
 - "The Go Playground": <https://play.golang.org/>
   - can enter and test code online